Limit theorems for Smoluchowski dynamics associated with critical continuous-state branching processes: Scaling limits with regularly varying Psi

 Therefore, we have

 This establishes a regular variation condition on the Laplace transform of the measure $x\nu_t(dx)$.
-By a classical Tauberian result (see, for instance, \cite[Theorem 3.2]{MP04}) we obtain the following equivalent condition on the distribution function:
+By a classical Tauberian result (see, e.g., \cite{MP04}, Theorem~3.2) we obtain the following equivalent condition on the distribution function:

 Hence, redefining $L$ by a multiplicative factor, we obtain~\eqref{tails}.